braydenJ802/AppliedProgramming_Module3-4-5/README.md

 # AppliedProgramming_Module3-4-5

 This is a multi-faceted project combining modules 3, 4, and 5 (Networking, Mobile App, Game Platform).
+This is the final version, featuring android app capability.
 This is a small game app that can be run on mobile via the apk file or on windows via the exe file.
 This was created with the Godot game engine.

 # Overview